techidaily/site-tech-revival/source/_posts/android-users-can-now-enjoy-chatgpt-unlocking-conversational-ai-on-mobile.md

 ![Different screens of ChatGPT](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/wm/2023/07/chatgpt-android-overview.png)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/zWYVKFk3yPQ?si=Yu7xsjIYgRiq8zHk" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

  Do keep in mind that, as of July 2023, not every feature is available on Android.
 For example, ChatGPT Plus was not available upon release.
 When it's available, it will be available for Premium subscribers as always.
 As for the perks?
 You can easily read your entire ChatGPT history (regardless of the platform you've used it on) and control the data of your account.
 You can even export the data to your device with a single tap.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/qn1XkPJde9Y?si=i6ZJARXO8sJhy2FV" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## ChatGPT on Android: The Circle Is Now Complete